-This aircraft is certified as a Primary Category aircraft and when supplied with this manual and associated placards is a Light Sport eligible aircraft.
+This aircraft is a Light Sport eligible aircraft.
 This manual is created to be compliant to the standards applicable to Special Light Sport Aircraft.

 The category of registration may be quite varied; as such the maintenance requirements of this aircraft are to be applied in conjunction with the requirements of the National Airworthiness Authority (NAA) of the country of registration.
 Any NAA maintenance requirement takes precedence over this manual.